floralvikings/jenjin/README.md

 `gradlew.bat build`

-In order for the tests to run properly, you must be running a MySQL server on localhost on port 3306, with a database named "jenjinst_chatservertest", a user with permission to SELECT and UPDATE named "jenjinst_cstest" with a password "chat_test"
+In order for the tests to run properly, you must be running a MySQL server on localhost on port 3306, with a database named "jenjin_test", a user with permission to SELECT and UPDATE named "jenjin_user" with a password "jenjin_password"

 This database must contain a table called "users" laid out in the following way: